 These "forces" include not only municipal authorities, banks and individual businesses, but also – first and foremost – local residents.
 Today, many are willing to be counted when it comes to regional projects.
 These citizens want to exert influence and participate in shaping the energy supply system of tomorrow.

-Taking charge of the supply
+Taking care of the supply

 One significant way in which we have helped to encourage the use of renewable energy is by the promotion of a decentralised energy supply.
 We support communities, energy cooperatives, and public initiatives in designing their own projects, in particular providing assistance on how to define financial and legal structures and obtain the requisite permits.
 Throughout this process we work closely with the union of cooperatives to ensure professional handling of projects for the benefit of all concerned.